Building Your First CLAUDE.md: Team Standards as Code

 # Prefer composition over inheritance...

-When the team clones the repo and starts editing in src/components/, Claude automatically loads this file.
+When someone clones the repo and starts editing in src/components/, Claude automatically loads this file.
 No configuration.
 No slash commands.
-Just context.
+Just the right context at the right moment.

 The Bridge to Post 3